 Paul Johnson was preparing to celebrate his 36th wedding anniversary when he received a troubling phone call that his biopsy confirmed a diagnosis of prostate cancer.
 After meeting with his physicians, he knew he wanted his surgery performed with the da Vinci technology.

 Paul delayed his surgery for several months so could walk his daughters down the aisle at their weddings in May and September 2018.
 His surgery took place on October 5, 2018.
 Paul is highly complimentary of his medical team and others who cared for him at South County Hospital.
 He singled out Emily Costa, RN, clinical nurse coordinator in the Department of Urology, for her knowledge, compassion, and accessibility to answer any questions he had.
 “The staff was wonderful,” said Paul.

 Best of all, Paul had follow-up testing and his PSA is now at an undetectable level.

 Robert Nula was diagnosed with an aggressive form of prostate cancer.
-In December, Dr. Renzulli, assisted by Dr. E. Bradley Miller, performed a successful radical prostatectomy.
+In December, he underwent a successful radical prostatectomy.
 As he was recovering from surgery, Robert noticed that some of the swelling and tenderness in one particular area was not getting better.
-After an examination and testing, Dr. Renzulli and Dr. Brady confirmed that he had a hernia.
+After an examination and testing, it was discovered that he had a hernia.